Game-as-a-Service/Lobby-Platform-Service/README-en.md

 # Lobby-Platform-Service

-Game as a Service is an open source, community-based project aimed at demonstrating the best software engineering methodologies, such as Domain-Driven Design (DDD), Behavior-Driven Development (BDD), Test-Driven Development (TDD), and DevOps.
+Game as a Service (GaaS) is an open source, community-based project aimed at demonstrating the most effective software engineering methodologies, such as Domain-Driven Design (DDD), Behavior-Driven Development (BDD), Test-Driven Development (TDD), and DevOps.
 You can explore the most advance software technology and how we leveraging it.
-Feel free to check around the code.
+Feel free to check out the code.

-Lobby-Platform-Service supports the backend service of GaaS, providing a gaming portal and a social community platform.
+Lobby-Platform-Service is the backend service of GaaS, providing a gaming portal and a social community platform.

 ## Development Story